krjhnsn/krjhnsn.github.io/_posts/2018-07-07-data-input-output.md

 If five elements are not found, we add the contents of the row to a list of discarded rows with `discardedRows.append(discardedRow)`.
 This list could be used to generate a processing report that we can use to investigate why certain rows were discarded.
 Often, data integrity issues result from upstream processes that generate the original data set and having information about the discarded rows can be useful for troubleshooting!

-Obviously, more advanced logic could be applied to validate each row and/or specific elements in each row, but hopefully, this illustrates the concept.
+Obviously, more advanced logic could be applied to validate each row and/or specific elements in each row, but hopefully this illustrates the concept.
 You'll have to weigh trade-offs between adding more advanced logic and the impact on run time when it comes to implementing data validation in production-level applications.

 ```python
 # path to text file